Asaram rape case: HC gives public prosecutor last chance to reply to plea for suspension of sentence

 The court will hear the case again on June 30.

-On May 21, 2021, the court had dismissed an application seeking to suspend Asaram’s sentence, according to the Hindustan Times.
-However, it had directed the Jodhpur jail authorities to ensure proper medical treatment.
+On May 21, 2021, the court had dismissed an application seeking to have Asaram’s sentence suspended, according to the Hindustan Times.
+However, it had directed the Jodhpur jail authorities to ensure proper medical treatment for him.

 At the time, he was being treated for Covid-19 at All India Institute of Medical Sciences, Jodhpur.